hull-ships/hull-incoming-webhooks/assets/readme.md

 # Incoming Webhooks

-This ship lets you process data from incoming webhooks
+This ship lets you process Webhooks from external systems and update your user and account data in Hull.

 ## Getting Started